THE ARRIVAL OF THE KING’S GERMAN LEGION

 The Barrack Road Memorial Gardens

 The Barrack Road Memorial Gardens is now all that remains of the Barrack Road Graveyard.
-The graveyard came into existence on the barrack land and used solely for military burials.
+The graveyard came into existence on the barrack land and was used solely for military burials.
 The site in the north east corner of the barracks contained the graves of several hundred soldiers of the British Army, including over 150 personnel of King George III’s German Legion.

 Later in the 19th century, when St Peter’s graveyard was full, it was used by the local community and covered a larger area than is seen today.
-It was little used after 1901 and during World War 2, a bomb fell and obliterated many of the Tombstones.
-After the rubble was cleared, the cemetery was turned into a memorial Garden.
+It was little used after 1901 and during World War 2, a bomb fell and obliterated many of the tombstones.
+After the rubble was cleared, the cemetery was turned into a Memorial Garden.
 A few headstones survive, the majority standing around the edge of the boundary wall.